Radial Tunnel Syndrome

 Things that may raise the risk of this problem are:

 - Having a small radial tunnel

-- Overuse of the hand to grip, pinch, or bend at the wrist
+- Hand to grip, pinch, or bend at the wrist

 - Poor arm and wrist strength

-- Tumors or cysts that place pressure on the nerve
+- Tumors or cysts that put pressure on the nerve

-- Ache in the forearm that can reach to the hand or outside of the elbow
+- An ache in the forearm that may spread to the hand or outside of the elbow

 - Weakness of the wrist and forearm